RubyoffRails/furlong/README.md

 Recomendations:

- * If RSpec looks like to you, use it
+ * If RSpec looks good to you, use it
  * Otherwise, use Minitest
  * Use what your team likes